Vaccine and Booster Requirements

 What happens if I do not comply with the vaccination requirement?

-All students attending in-person orientation in June 2022 must upload proof of COVID vaccination (or documentation required for a medical or religious waiver) by June 1, 2022 or meet with a CHW staff member to develop a plan to complete their vaccine series as quickly as possible.
+All students attending in-person orientation in June 2023 must upload proof of COVID vaccination (or documentation required for a medical or religious waiver) by June 1, 2023 or meet with a CHW staff member to develop a plan to complete their vaccine series as quickly as possible.
+For students beginning in January, documentation must be uploaded by January 1, 2023.

 - Non-compliant students will not be allowed to attend class until fully vaccinated and/or documentation is submitted and reviewed.